 - Watch your load times.
 Load time on your mobile site is critical now that crawlers are indexing it first.
 If it is too slow, the crawlers may time out, causing issues and errors.

 What Google and Moz want everyone to know is this: there’s nothing to panic about.
 However, there are some things to be considerate of, starting with the experience you’re offering your users.
+And there are many small business SEO companies out there, like KDG, who are willing to lend a helping hand.

 If you don’t have a mobile site, or if you have two separate sites, it’s time to consider a redesign.
 One single redesigned, mobile-responsive site will be easier to maintain for you, easier for Google to crawl, and easier for your customers to access.
 Google’s putting mobile first.
 Now it’s your turn.
 To learn more about web and mobile design, contact us today.